GokulALT/ollamaChatWrapper/mcp-server-example/README.md

 This server is pre-configured to:
 - Connect to a local Ollama instance to provide language models.
-- Include a simple `echo` tool as an example.
+- Include a simple `echo` tool as a basic example.
+- Include a powerful `filesystem` tool to read, write, and list local files.

 ## Prerequisites